kych0912/saas-starter-ko/README.md

 In your Vercel project settings (or during deployment), add all the necessary environment variables.
 Make sure to update the values for the production environment, including:

 1. `BASE_URL`: Set this to your production domain.
-2. `STRIPE_SECRET_KEY`: Use your Stripe secret key for the production environment.
+2. `PORTONE_SECRET_KEY`: Use your PortOne secret key for the production environment.
+3. `PORTONE_CHANNEL_KEY`: Set this to your PG channel key you want to use
+4. `NEXT_PUBLIC_PORTONE_STORE_ID`: Set your store key.
+You can find by [PortOne DashBoard]('https://admin.portone.io/integration-v2/manage/channel')
-3. `STRIPE_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step 1.
+5. `PORTONE_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step 1.
-4. `POSTGRES_URL`: Set this to your production database URL.
+6. `POSTGRES_URL`: Set this to your production database URL.
-5. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.
+7. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.

 ## Other Templates